-A hybrid bike is general purpose bicycle, for cycling over mixed terrain with a mixture of a road and mountain bike characteristics.
-Hybrid bikes will usually have flat handlebars similar to a mountain bike but with rapid rolling 700c road bike wheels.
+A hybrid bike is a general-purpose bicycle, for cycling over a range of terrains with a mixture of road and mountain bike characteristics.
+Hybrid bikes will usually have flat handlebars similar to a mountain bike, but come with rapid rolling 700c road bike wheels.

-The flat handlebars offer a more upright riding position than a dropped handlebar road bike.
-Combined with rapid rolling 700c wheels, this makes hybrids popular with commuters as they offer better visibility than road bikes when cycling in traffic while still being quicker and more efficient than a mountain bike.
+The flat handlebars offer a more upright riding position compared to that of a dropped handlebar road bike.
+This makes hybrids popular with commuters as they offer better visibility than a road bike when cycling in traffic, while the fast rolling 700c wheels mean they are quicker and more efficient than a mountain bike.

 Hybrid bikes aren’t restricted to the road though.
-Tyres, while not as wide as mountain bikes, are suitable for light off-roading on gravel tracks and canal towpaths.
+While the tyres are not as wide as mountain bikes, they are suitable for light off-roading on gravel tracks and canal towpaths.
 Hybrids also tend to have a wider gear range than road bikes making them easier to pedal up hill.

 There are many types of hybrid bike that can be split into two main categories;

 Where you plan to ride your bike is the main thing to consider when choosing which type to buy.